tataton/eve-outpost/README.md

 The project supports continuous front-end development with hot reloading, via a Webpack development server.
 However, in order for this to work, you will actually need to run two servers at the same time: the Webpack server, and the parent project Node.js server.
 To do this:

-* Copy the contents of .env.development into .env.
+* Copy the contents of `.env.development` into `.env`.
 This will result in the parent project loading dev-environment variables into process.env upon start.

 * Open one Terminal window in the parent project directory, and `yarn start` to start the Node.js server.
 It should report that the server is listening on localhost:5000.

 * Open a second Terminal window in the client project directory.
 Use `npm install` or `yarn` to install client dependencies, including `react-scripts`--React's development bundle that automates Webpack, Babel, and other dev tools.

 * Still in the client directory Terminal, `yarn start` to start the Webpack dev server.
-The server will transpile code in client/src and serve it at http://localhost:3000.
+The server will transpile code in `client/src` and serve it at `http://localhost:3000`.
 (It should automatically open a browser tab and navigate there.)

-"But wait," you might ask, "how do webpages at http://localhost:3000 make requests to localhost:5000?
+"But wait," you might ask, "how do webpages at `http://localhost:3000` make requests to `localhost:5000`?
 Doesn't that require cross-origin (CORS) permissions?"
 Luckily for us, the Webpack server provides a proxy server for exactly this purpose.
-It is set up with a "proxy": config object in the child package.json.
-I write about this because, if we add any http.get or .post routes from the front- to the back-end, we need to remember to include those routes in the child package.json proxy config object.
+It is set up with a `{"proxy": config}` object in the child `package.json`.
+I write about this because, if we add any `http.get` or `.post` routes from the front- to the back-end, we need to remember to include those routes in the child `package.json` proxy config object.

 #### Staging

 The project can be tested in its build configuration by building the client side code locally.
-This will create a client/build directory, from which static front-end assets will be served.
+This will create a `client/build` directory, from which static front-end assets will be served.
 To do this:

 * Create and switch to a new, temporary `build` branch in the git project with `git checkout -b build`.